Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 Can I let someone else move into my property?

-If you would like someone to move into your property, please speak to your Support Service Provider first, or contact Wesley Community Housing.
+If you would like someone to move into your property, please contact Wesley Community Housing.

 You cannot have others move into your property without first gaining approval from Wesley Community Housing.
 We need to check that the property is suitable to house additional occupants, and you will be required to complete an application form for each additional occupant in the household.
 If the applicants are approved, a rent review will be required to include their income as part of your assessable household income.

-If you do not inform Wesley Community Housing of any additional occupants you risk breaching your Residential Tenancy Agreement.
+If you do not inform Wesley Community Housing of any additional occupants, you risk breaching your Residential Tenancy Agreement and putting your tenancy at risk.

 Am I allowed a pet?

-If you wish to have a pet living with you, you will need to seek permission by submitting a request in writing to Wesley Community Housing.
+If you wish to have a pet living with you, you will need to seek permission before getting a pet by submitting a request in writing to Wesley Community Housing.
 Animals may have to leave your property if you have not been given permission to have them there.

-It is a requirement that any pet will not interfere with the reasonable peace, comfort and/or privacy of neighbours.
+It is a requirement that any pet will not interfere with the reasonable peace, comfort and/or privacy of neighbours, and any damage will be required to be repaired before vacating the property.

 Do I need to tell you if I’m going on holiday?